You can review and change the hardware properties of a virtual machine.

-Verify that the virtual machine is powered off.
+The virtual machine must be powered off.

-Number of virtual CPUs
+Option Description Number of virtual CPUs Edit the number of CPUs.

 The maximum number of virtual CPUs that you can assign to a virtual machine depends on the number of logical CPUs on the host and the type of guest operating system that is installed on the virtual machine.